 - Reporting any suspicion you have that a child or student has been harmed or may be at risk of harm.

 - Every person who shares in the work of our PMSA communities – including employees, volunteers, contractors and visitors – shares in the responsibility to care for and protect all children and young people from any threat or perceived threat of harm.

 The PMSA has developed the following policies to ensure the care and protection of people within PMSA schools.

-- PMSA Blue Card (Working with Children) Policy – This policy outlines the requirements for PMSA Councillors, employees and volunteers to hold Blue Cards in accordance with Queensland requirements.
+- PMSA Blue Card (Working with Children) Policy – This policy outlines the requirements for PMSA Board members, employees and volunteers to hold Blue Cards in accordance with Queensland requirements.